shipyardapp/Shipyard-Documentation/docs/reference/logs/logs-overview.md

 -  When the **Run Now** button is clicked, resulting in an [On-Demand Trigger](../triggers/on-demand-triggers.md)
 -  When the [scheduler](../triggers/schedule-triggers.md#timing-of-scheduling) runs
 -  When an external service or script calls a [Webhook](../triggers/webhook-triggers.md)
--  When an external service or script calls our [API](../api.md#trigger-fleet-runs) endpoint
+-  When an external service or script calls our [Trigger Fleet Runs API endpoint](../api.md#trigger-fleet-runs)

 ### Log Retention